ainceborn/DataTable/README.md

 ## 🎨 Customization Options

-The `StickyMatrix` composable provides several parameters to customize its appearance and behavior:
+The `StickyMatrix` /  `DataTable` composable provides several parameters to customize its appearance and behavior:

 | Parameter                    | Description                                                                                  |
 |------------------------------|----------------------------------------------------------------------------------------------|